rohan-fa/real-estate-app/README.md

  API server link: Rapid [API](https://rapidapi.com/hub)

  # Main goals of this project:
- - Create Full Stack App independentl
+ - Creating Full Stack App
  - Finding and using new technologies for specific tasks
  - Brainstorm idea
 - Worked on different git branches
 - commited frequently
-- Styling the Project
+- Styling the project
 - Deploying project